 Letters by Njube son of Lobengula, 21 Sept-21 Oct 1898

 1. Lobengula was the last king of the Matabele (the Northern Ndebele people, in what is now Zimbabwe).
 Cutting a long and terrible story short, many concessions hunters queued and hustled for access to Ndebele land in search of what they thought (erroneously) would be massive deposits of gold.
 Leader of the pack was the so-called Chartered Company, the British South Africa Company [BSAC].
 The 1888 ‘Rudd concession’ gave Cecil Rhodes and partners (including Charles Rudd) exclusive mineral rights in much of the lands east of the main territory.
 Gold was already known to exist, so with the Rudd concession in possession Rhodes et al were able to obtain a royal charter to form the BSAC in 1889, which could operate across the wider area under license.
-They arrived by the backdoor, in the then-Mashonaland.
+The concession hunters and others required to explicit permission to be present in Matabeleland.
+The BSAC troopers, police and so-called Pioneers arrived by a non–direct route through the then-Mashonaland.

 2. In August 1893, a Ndebele attack on the Shona provided the BSAC and its troopers with Maxim guns with an excuse to attack the Ndebele stronghold of Bulawayo, hoping to capture Lobengula and take over their territory entirely.
-Lobengula burned Bulawayo and escaped to the mountains; he later died (or was killed by his indunas) and buried secretly.
+Lobengula burned Bulawayo and escaped to the mountains; he later died (or rumour at the time had it was killed by his indunas) and buried secretly.
 The first Matabele war ended.

 3. In March 1896, having tasted the BSAC’s ruthless frontier rule, the Ndebele rose in full-scale warfare, this time avoiding head-on battle in favour of guerilla warfare.
-Around 50,000 Ndebele warriors based in the Matopos hills were joined in the war by their former vassals the Shona.
-A year of many thousands of deaths in fighting ensued, accompanied by drought, cattle sickness and resulting famine, and was followed by the assassination of a key Ndebele spiritual leader, Mimo.
+A very large number of Ndebele warriors based in the Matopos hills were joined in the war by their former vassals the Shona.
+A year of many thousands of deaths in fighting ensued, accompanied by drought, cattle sickness and resulting famine, and was followed by the assassination of a key Ndebele spiritual leader, Mimo, sometimes associated with a particular person, at others having more diffuse presence.

-4. The sons born after Lobengula ascended power were his legitimate heirs.
-The eldest was Mpezeni [c1880 – c1897] and should have succeeded; he died of pleurisy in Somerset Hospital.
-He was followed by Njube [c1880-1910]; the youngest heir was Sidojwa [1888-1960].
-All three were sent by the BSAC, and it seems with Rhodes’ personal involvement, to Cape Town for ‘protection’ and education, with Njube attending Zonnebloem College, a mission-founded establishment.
+5. The sons born after Lobengula ascended power were seen as his heirs (the Matabele succession was complicated, but these were all in the frame for at least some groups).
+The eldest was Mpezeni [c1880 – c1897] and should have succeeded; however, he died of pleurisy in Somerset Hospital.
+He was followed by Njube [c1880-1910]; the youngest was Sidojwa [1888-1960].
+All three were sent by the BSAC, with Rhodes’s personal involvement, to Cape Town for ‘protection’ and education, with Njube attending Zonnebloem College, a mission-founded establishment.
 By 1897, the leading indunas were calling for Njube to return to then-Matabeleland, for the Ndebele were not a nation without a king.
-The BSAC and the Cape Governor refused, thinking this would probably provide a point of coalescence for the host of Matabele discontents with Chartered Company rule.
+The BSAC and the Cape Governor refused, thinking this would probably provide a point of coalescence for the many Matabele discontents with Chartered Company rule.

 mistakes crossed through, insertions shown ^thus^, and omissions indicated with …; there is some commentary on each letter-extract in turn, with a brief more general discussion at the end.